This modest little machine has surprising historic importance. Produced in

 nor the American Graphophone Company manufactured any new machines between 1890 and

 1893.
 As interest in the entertainment possibilities of the phonograph began to blossom

 during this same time period, Edison offered unsold stocks of the Class M while Columbia,

 stuck with large quantities of obsolete treadle-powered Graphophones, took the "A-frame"

 topworks from old machines and fit them to attractive new cabinets with electric

 or spring motors to produce saleable home machines like the Type

 There were two styles of the Type G. The earliest, as seen here, had a drop-down front door to access the motor.
 A slightly later model had no door, so the motor had to be lifted out the top for access.
 This very early machine is number 76 in a series that totalled less than 400 (both styles).
 It has a very rare wooden mandrel, as can also occasionally be found on recycled Bell-Tainter models.
 The serial number is stamped into the bedplate and also in a half-moon metal plate screwed inside the lid, whereas later Type G Graphophones have a conventional embossed patent/serial number plate mounted to the bedplate.
-Fewer than ten Type G Baby Grands are known to exist today.
+Only about a dozen Type G Baby Grands are known to exist today.